George Hurrell: Postwar

 He left Hollywood briefly to make training films for the First Motion Picture Unit of the United States Army Air Forces.
 When he returned to Hollywood in the mid-1950s his old style of glamour had fallen from favour.
 Where he had worked hard to create an idealised image of his subjects, the new style of Hollywood glamour was more earthy and gritty, and for the first time in his career Hurrell's style was not in demand.
 He moved to New York City and worked for the advertising industry where glamour was still valued.
 He continued his work for fashion magazines and photographed for print advertisements for several years before returning to Hollywood in the 1960s.
 He captured early Marilyn Monroe, and actress Mamie Van Doren, who became a lifelong friend of his.

+During the early 1950s, he and then wife Phyllis Bounds approached her uncle Walt Disney who was interested in investing in television as a medium to form a company that would produce commercials with his cartoon characters.
+They formed Hurrell Productions which produce advertisements promoting products from Kellogg's, Sunkist, Hunt's, Johnson & Johnson, 7-Up, Jell-O and other clients.
+He also serves as producer, director, and occasionally as cinematographer for several of the commercials.
+He decided to expand beyond commercials and began negotiating a deal with Mitchell Gertz to produce a Zorro television series starring Gilbert Roland.
+Walt, however, intervened and put a stop to the plans in favor of his own show.
+Hurrell began clashing with Walt and decided to move back to New York following his divorce from Bounds but retained the production company until its closure in 1959.

+Relocating to Beverly Hills, Hurrell reopened his photography studio and began as stills photographer for various TV shows and films.

 After 1970, his most prominent work was as a photographer for album covers.
 He shot the cover photos for Cass Elliot's self-titled album (1972), Helen Reddy's Imagination (1983), Tom Waits' Foreign Affairs (1977), Fleetwood Mac's Mirage (1982), Queen's The Works (1984), Midge Ure's The Gift (1985) and Paul McCartney's Press to Play (1986).

+Personal life

+In 1939, he married his first wife, Katherine Cuddy, who was a beauty contest winner from Seattle.
+During the marriage, he had an affair with Phyllis Bounds, niece of Walt Disney.
+Cuddy and Hurrell divorced in 1942 before he married Bounds one year later.
+This marriage resulted in the birth of their children; Victoria (b.
+1945), Clancy (b.
+1946) and Alexandria (b.
+1948).
+They divorced in 1954.

+In 1955, he met and married, Betty Willis.
+They had three children, George Jr., Daphne, and Michael.